Medicare Part D Prescription Drug Plan (PDP)

 With an "Issue-Age Rated" plan, the premium is based on age at purchase or issuance and the policy.
 Generally, premiums are less when issued at a younger age, but premiums for these types of policies do not increase with age.

-When should my loved one enroll?
+When should the member enroll?

 Enroll at initial eligibility!
-Even if your loved one is not on medications now, they should still consider joining a Medicare PDP to avoid a penalty.
+Even if you or your loved one is not on medications now, they should still consider joining a Medicare PDP to avoid a penalty.
 It's likely that there is a plan that meets their needs with very low monthly premiums.
 Remember, they can always change drug plans during Open Enrollment.

 Can Part D be added at any time?